centiservice/mats3_site/_docs/C-background/02-rationale-for-mats.md

 classes: wide
 ---

+> Messaging naturally provides high availability, scalability, location transparency, prioritization, stage transactionality, fault tolerance, great monitoring, simple error handling, and efficient and flexible resource management.
+However, messaging can be much harder to employ in practice due to a fundamentally different programming model.
+>
+> <b>Mats<sup>3</sup></b> is a client side Java library that makes asynchronous message-oriented interservice communications mimic a synchronous, blocking and linear/sequential way of coding, greatly reducing the mental shift and cognitive load, and increases developer productivity when using messaging.
+You gain all the positives of messaging, while virtually eliminating the negatives.

 Going a bit deeper into the rationale behind Mats, we'll look at Message Oriented architectures vs. the more standard synchronous blocking RPC typically employed in a multi-service architecture.